PolynomialTime/allanlab/_pages/home.md

 permalink: /
 ---

 We are an AI research group at the [University of Acukland](https://www.auckland.ac.nz).
 Our aim is to explore and understand artificial intelligence from both theory and industry.
-Our research interests cover a wide range of topics across the modern AI world, including reinforcement learning, multi-agent systems, natural language processing and complex network analysis.
+Our research interests cover a wide range of topics across the modern AI world, including deep learning, reinforcement learning, multi-agent systems, natural language processing and complex network analysis.
 This research group is led by Dr. [Jiamou Liu](cs.auckland.ac.nz/~jliu036).

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >